kinleyid/multi-user-study/readme.md

             ]
           },
           {
-          	"prompt": "Do you think this was written by someone who genuinely believes it?"
+          	"prompt": "Do you think this was written by someone who genuinely believes it?", "labels": [
-          	"labels": [
           	  "No",
           	  "Yes"